Resume – Mark Barabas

 Breyer State University – Healthcare Management Faculty – 2001 to 2014

-Lebanon Valley College, Youngstown State University – limited service Faculty
+Lebanon Valley College, Youngstown State University – past limited-service Faculty

 PUBLICATIONS